Generative Design for Improved Performance and Weight Reduction

-There are many considerations and factors that play a part in designing a new product.
-Cost is usually a big one, but sometimes there are other factors that are the main contributors to a product's direction.
-With vehicles, specifically motorcycles, we see advanced engineering practices performed on seemingly minor parts.
-In some instances, making a part as light as possible can have a big effect on performance.
-In other cases, the strength or stiffness of a part, such as a motor mount, is more critical than its mass.
-Generative design allows us the ability to solve for both problems at the same time and make informed design decisions without the sacrifice.
-In this course, we’ll explore how generative design can be applied to motorcycle parts to help reduce mass while also increasing performance.
+There are many considerations and factors that play a part in designing a new product, besides cost.
+Advanced engineering practices performed on seemingly minor parts can have a big effect on improved performance.
+Generative design allows for the ability to solve for multiple problems and make informed design decisions without sacrifice.
+Explore how generative design can be applied to motorcycle parts to help reduce mass while also increasing performance.
+Become proficient in these new technologies to accelerate your career and influence the industry forward.

 After this course, you'll be able to: